-Virtual Reality: a term that’s still a relatively new concept to many.
+Virtual Reality in Education: a term that’s still a relatively new concept to many.
 But we can’t escape the fact that it’s becoming part of our everyday lives.
 You’ll be travelling quite far to find people who haven’t heard of or used some form of Virtual Reality.

 It comes as no surprise to me then that Virtual Reality is making its way into classrooms around the world.
 And yes, I know what you’re thinking, ‘kids are just going to be watching rollercoaster videos and messing around – how on earth can it be educational’.
 To be honest, you’d be forgiven for thinking this.
 It’s a general worry that children are having their education time wasted by playing around with modern technologies that could often be mistaken for offering little to no educational value.